stitchdata/docs/_saas-integrations/netsuite-suite-analytics/v1/netsuite-suite-analytics-v1.md

               Refer to [NetSuite's documentation](https://1796361.app.netsuite.com/app/help/helpcenter.nl?fid=section_4410183892.html){:target="new"} for more info about the `OA_COLUMNS` system table.

+          - title: "Identifying Primary Keys"
+            anchor: "discovery--primary-keys"
+            summary: "Identify Primary Keys"
+            content: |
+              Stitch's approach to Primary Keys for {{ integration.display_name }} is a bit different than other integrations.
+In {{ integration.display_name }}, we've found that some tables might not have Primary Keys at all, or Primary Key columns may sometimes contain `NULL` values.

+              To determine if a table has Primary Keys, Stitch queries the `OA_FKEYS` system table.
+If the table has Primary Keys, Stitch will:

+              1. Combine all Primary Key column values on a per record basis
+              2. Hash the result and place the hash in a [system column]({{ link.destinations.storage.sdc-columns | prepend: site.baseurl }}) named `{{ system-column.record-hash }}`
+              3. Designate `{{ system-column.record-hash }}` as the table's Primary Key.
+Primary Key columns will have a {{ site.data.ui.icons.primary-key | flatify }} icon next to their name in Stitch.
+              4. Automatically set `{{ system-column.record-hash }}` and the table's Primary Key columns to replicate

+              **Note**: The presence of Primary Keys partially determines [how data is loaded into your destination](#loading-details).

+              Refer to [NetSuite's documentation](https://1796361.app.netsuite.com/app/help/helpcenter.nl?fid=section_4410184091.html){:target="new"} for more info about the `OA_FKEYS` system table.

           - title: "Data typing"
             anchor: "discovery--data-types"
             summary: "Type the data in discovered columns"